 “The auditorium will be completely reconfigured into a comfortable and more intimate space.
 Producers will have the choice of a traditional proscenium arch or in-the-round configuration.
 We’re reducing the audience capacity by 200 to create wider seats, more legroom and better sightlines.
 The auditorium will also be reshaped to create a tighter curve, bringing the performer and audience closer together.”
 Andrew Lloyd Webber

 Upon reopening the theatre will offer facilities beyond the regular theatrical fare, creating a true destination venue in its own right.
 Front of house facilities will be open to the public all day and include bars, restaurants and cafes so the iconic interiors can be enjoyed by everyone not just theatregoers in the heart of Covent Garden.

 “We’re going beyond theatre by creating an engaging, inspiring and comfortable space where people can spend quality time with friends, colleagues and loved ones whether that be catching up over coffee, unwinding with a glass of wine, or enjoying a relaxing dinner” Rebecca Kane Burton

-Theatre Royal Drury Lane closed its doors to the public for the last time on 5 January and will re-open in September 2020 with a blockbuster show that is transferring from Broadway.
+Theatre Royal Drury Lane closed its doors to the public for the last time on 5 January 2019 and will re-open in Autumn 2020 with Disney’s Frozen The Musical.